-- Have each teacher candidate create a visual collage of his/her/their middle school experience to share with the class. - Have each teacher candidate share his/her/their collage. - As a class, reflect on the experiences shared.
-Ask the class to identify commonalities among teacher candidates' middle school experiences. - Have each teacher candidate create a Venn diagram (see Fig. 1) and fill in the left side of the Venn diagram with the list of common experiences of middle school.
+- Have each viewer create a visual collage of his/her/their middle school experience to share with the class. - Have each viewer share his/her/their collage. - As a group, reflect on the experiences shared.
+Ask the group to identify commonalities - Have each viewer create a Venn diagram (see Fig. 1) and fill in the left side of the Venn diagram with the list of common experiences of middle school.